After 44 years in business, Oregon's only grocery store sold to Hy-Vee

 Stace said the store, 787 N. Main St., will be closed for about a week while Hy-Vee does some minor remodeling.

 Hy-Vee will retain all of the store's employees who want to keep their jobs, something important to her family members, Stace said.
-Hy-Vee staff have been in the store the past two days working through the transition with employees, answering their questions on benefits, compensation and work hours.
+Hy-Vee staff have been in the store the past two days working through the transition with employees and answering their questions on benefits, compensation and work hours.

 She said the store is paying employees for their unused vacation time.
-Their new vacation time starts Jan.
-1, and the store will pay out any unused balance on Jan.
+Their new vacation time policy starts Jan.
+1, and the store will pay out unused balances on Jan.
 31, she said.

-Hy-Vee is honoring each employee's years of service at Bill's Food Center in terms of their new benefits schedule with Hy-Vee, Stace said.
-Hy-Vee is also waiving waiting periods for benefits so the employees won't have any lapses in coverage.
+Hy-Vee is counting employees' years of service with Bill's when calculating benefits with Hy-Vee, Stace said.
+Hy-Vee is also waiving waiting periods for benefits so employees don't have lapses in coverage.

 "It was really important to us to make sure that all of our employees were well taken care of and Hy-Vee has done that," Stace said.